joerick/cibuildwheel-autopypi-example/README.md

               python -m twine upload wheelhouse/*.whl
             fi

+  Check this repo's [.travis.yml](.travis.yml) as an example.

-- In the Travis web UI, go to your project settings and add the environment variable TWINE_PASSWORD, set to your PyPI password.
+- In the Travis web UI, go to your project settings and add the environment variable `TWINE_PASSWORD`, set to your PyPI password.

 Appveyor setup
 --------------

-- Add this to your appveyor.yml
+- Add this env to your appveyor.yml

         environment:
-		  TWINE_USERNAME: joerick
+          TWINE_USERNAME: ...your pypi username...
           # Note: TWINE_PASSWORD is set in Appveyor settings

-		deploy_script:
+    Add this upload step to the `build_script`:

+        build_script:
+          - pip install cibuildwheel==x.x.x
+          - cibuildwheel --output-dir wheelhouse
+          - ps: >-
+              if ($env:APPVEYOR_REPO_TAG -eq "true") {
-		  - pip install twine
+                python -m pip install twine
-		  - twine upload wheelhouse/*.whl
+                python -m twine upload (resolve-path wheelhouse\*.whl)
+              }

+  Check this repo's [appveyor.yml](appveyor.yml) as an example.

+- In the Appveyor UI, add your PyPI password as `TWINE_PASSWORD` (click Settings > Environment > Add Variable...).
+Make sure to mark it as private!

 On each release
 ---------------